 - If the loan is not repaid by December 31, 2022, it can be renewed for 3 years (until December 31, 2025) at an interest rate of 5%.

 Laurentian Bank clients who meet all the criteria below are eligible for the Canada Emergency Business Account Program:

 - Only an authorized signatory who therefore has the authority and power to financially bind the company can make a request.

-- The company is a Canadian operating business as of March 1, 2020.
+- The company is an operating company registered in Canada and operating as of March 1, 2020.

-- The company must be registered on the federal tax roll.
+- The company has a federal tax registration.